The Association shall be known as the National Association of Boat Owners.

 4.4 Information for Applicants

-• A membership application form.
+• A electronic system for membership application and a downloadable form

 4.5 Period of Membership